-I have to say I love citrus and it can be an over looked ingredient.
-When it is forefront in a recipe, like the lovely ones that Gwendolyn has created, your recipes burst with flavor.
-Your mouth is alive with the wonderful acidity.
+I have to say I love citrus and it can be an overlooked ingredient.
+When it is the forefront of a recipe, like the lovely ones that Gwendolyn has created, your recipes burst with flavor.
+Your mouth is alive with wonderful acidity.
 It is not only the star but it lends itself to making other ingredients shine too.

 I picked the Pasta with Proscuitto Peas Mint and Lemon from this cookbook to try.
 It has seriously become my favorite pasta to make now.
 I have already made it again and would make it every week if I could.
 What a wonderful combination of flavors!
 Truly amazing, I could have eaten the whole bowl myself.

-There are many recipes to try, from cocktails to dessert and more.
+There are many recipes to try, from cocktails to desserts and more.
 I enjoyed a whiskey sour with Gwendolyn the night of the launch and that is in the cookbook too.
 Other great recipes like Scallops with Meyer Lemon Beurre Blanc, Asparagus Salad with Parmesan and Lemon-Dijon Dressing, and Citrus Braised Pork Shoulder Tacos (I was able to experience this one at the launch, delicious).
-There are lot of desserts too, like the quintessential Key Lime Pie, Lemon Bars and an interesting recipe, Grapefruit and Polenta Cookies.
-There is a basic section in the back with great recipes like Lemon Aioli, Guacamole, Pico de Gallo and Lemon-Honey Butter.
+There are a lot of desserts too, like the quintessential Key Lime Pie, Lemon Bars, and an interesting recipe, Grapefruit and Polenta Cookies.
+Also, there is a basic section in the back with great recipes like Lemon Aioli, Guacamole, Pico de Gallo, and Lemon-Honey Butter.
 There are over 90 recipes to get you all a Pucker!!

 Here is Gwendolyn Richards at her cookbook launch.